TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 “That’s what you have to figure out.”
 ```

-As an entrepreneur \(or intrapreneur\), we can’t just guess at the answers without first identifying the right questions to ask.
-If we just guess by building a fully functioning product, it’s very likely that the market will judge us wrong and punish us with zero sales and eventual bankruptcy.
+As an entrepreneur \(or intrapreneur\), we can’t just guess at the answers without first identifying the right questions.
+If we guess by building a fully functioning product, it’s likely that the market will judge us wrong and punish us with zero sales and eventual bankruptcy.

 Our job, as an entrepreneur, is to first ask the right questions, and only then can we find the right answers.